Understand the history of British expansion in modern India. How did the British who came to India for trade become the rulers of territories?

-Later, in 1498, Vasco Da Gama of Portugal discovered a new trade route, travelling around Africa.
+Later, in 1498, Vasco Da Gama of Portugal discovered a new trade route, traveling around Africa.
 He reached India at Calicut, Kerala (1498) acquiring the distinction of being the first European to reach India via the sea route.

 The Portuguese were the first to establish colonies in India.
 Due to their superiority on the seas, they could easily maintain their positions against the powerful land forces in India.
-Also since they were mainly concentrated in south India, they did not have to face the might of the Mughal empire.
+Also since they were mainly concentrated in south India, they did not have to face the might of the Mughal Empire.

-In 1602, the Dutch East India Company was formed, and the people from the Netherlands were empowered by their government to make war, conclude treaties, acquire territories and build fortresses.
+In 1602, the Dutch East India Company was formed, and the people from the Netherlands were empowered by their government to make war, conclude treaties, acquire territories, and build fortresses.